Smooth Rock Falls

-Smooth Rock Falls is an incorporated town in the Cochrane District in Northeastern Ontario, Canada, with a population of 1,330 at the 2016 census.
+Smooth Rock Falls is an incorporated town in the Cochrane District in Northeastern Ontario, Canada, with a population of 1,200 at the 2021 census.

+Smooth Rock Falls is named after a smooth rock island in the middle of the Mattagami River, which was a traditional crossing point.

+History

+Smooth Rock Falls saw its beginning when the National Transcontinental Railway was built through the area in 1910, crossing the Mattagami River about 3 mi south from the Smooth Rock Falls.
+In 1912, the New Ontario Colonization Company purchased two townships (Haggart and Kendrey) along the National Transcontinental line, and the emerging settlement was called Jacksonboro, after Willis K. Jackson, one of the principals of the company.
+In 1916, its post office opened and construction began on the Mattagami Pulp and Paper Co. mill, which began operating the following year.
+A short railroad, the Mattagami Railroad, connected the mill with the National Transcontinental mainline.

+On April 30, 1929, the Town of Smooth Rock Falls was incorporated, with Claude Bolton as its first mayor and first council meeting held on June 5.
+In July that same year, the Ferguson Highway (Highway 11) from Driftwood to Smooth Rock Falls was officially opened, which completed the town's connection with Cochrane and Kapuskasing.

+The 1950s were a boom time in Smooth Rock Falls, when a theater, arena, swimming pool, and town hall were built, telephone and television service was installed, and many businesses were established.

+In 1954, the Improvement District of Kendrey Township was incorporated, and became a township municipality on January 1, 1960 (and amalgamated with Smooth Rock Falls on January 1, 1975).
+In 1966, passenger service on the Mattagami Railroad from SRF to SRF Junction was discontinued.

+In 2006, the town's aging pulp mill, by then owned by Tembec, closed down.

 Geography and transportation

 The town lies on the Mattagami River and on Highway 11.
 The next full-service towns in each direction are Cochrane, about 59 km (37 mi) to the east and slightly south by road, and Kapuskasing, about 65 km (40 mi) to the west and slightly north.
-Highway 634 connects Smooth Rock Falls northward with the community of Fraserdale, and Highway 655, starting in Driftwood east of Smooth Rock Falls, provides easier access to Timmins, the dominant regional centre, about 102 km (63 m) south by that route.
+Highway 634 connects Smooth Rock Falls northward with the railway point of Fraserdale, and Highway 655, starting in Driftwood east of Smooth Rock Falls, provides easier access to Timmins, the dominant regional centre, about 102 km (63 m) south by that route.

 The town is served by the Ontario Northland Railway for freight service, and by Ontario Northland passenger buses.